akshayalix/systemless-hosts/README.md

 ## Overview

-- An efficient ad blocker, with no user interface
+- An efficient ad blocker with hosts.
+- Must be rooted.
-- Support Magisk Live or Custom Recovery installations
+- Magisk + KernelSU support.

 ---